shilpathota/RealTimeMonitoringAndAlertingSystem/README.md

 •	Can be auto scaled by integrating with Kubernetes and docker
 •	The service can be leveraged for the common features across enterprise by adding those functionalities
 ## Conclusion
 In conclusion, the outlined project aims to establish a comprehensive Monitoring and Alerting System with a user-friendly Dashboard.
 The system is designed to collect, modify, and visualize performance metrics from various services, ensuring the reliability and efficiency of the monitored services.
-The Alerting Mechanism enhances proactive issue identification by notifying relevant stakeholders based on predefined rules, allowing for timely intervention and resolution.
+The Alerting Mechanism enhances proactive issue identification by notifying relevant stakeholders based on predefined rules, allowing for timely intervention and resolution.<br>
 The Dashboard, powered by Kibana, provides users with real-time and historical performance data, contributing to informed decision-making.
-Administrators have the flexibility to configure and customize alert rules tailored to each service's specific criteria, ensuring adaptability to evolving operational requirements.
+Administrators have the flexibility to configure and customize alert rules tailored to each service's specific criteria, ensuring adaptability to evolving operational requirements.<br>
 On the non-functional side, the system prioritizes operational excellence, aiming for a high availability rate of 99.99%.
 Real-time monitoring latency is targeted to be less than 1 second, ensuring swift responsiveness.
-The system is designed to handle a substantial data volume, supporting up to 100,000 requests per second without compromising performance.
+The system is designed to handle a substantial data volume, supporting up to 100,000 requests per second without compromising performance.<br>
 Security measures are robust, with access control mechanisms, data encryption, and restricted dashboard access, safeguarding the system from unauthorized access.
-Scalability is a key focus, with the system built to accommodate a growing number of services through both scaling capacity and horizontal scaling.
+Scalability is a key focus, with the system built to accommodate a growing number of services through both scaling capacity and horizontal scaling.<br>
-Logging and auditing capabilities are integral for troubleshooting and auditing purposes, with logs stored securely and accessible within a short retrieval time of 5 seconds.
+Logging and auditing capabilities are integral for troubleshooting and auditing purposes, with logs stored securely and accessible within a short retrieval time of 5 seconds.<br>
 In summary, the proposed Monitoring and Alerting System aligns with industry best practices and standards, addressing both functional and non-functional requirements.
 It establishes a robust foundation for maintaining the health, performance, and security of the monitored services, contributing to overall system reliability and user satisfaction.
-Continuous monitoring, evaluation, and potential adjustments will be essential to ensure the system evolves alongside the changing needs of the services it monitors.
+Continuous monitoring, evaluation, and potential adjustments will be essential to ensure the system evolves alongside the changing needs of the services it monitors.<br>
 ## File Beats Configuration
 <pre>input {
   beats {